leapmotion/os-controls/src/components/library/README.md

     and if a failure occurs during resource acquisition (which is the same as construction), an exception is thrown.
-2. Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method, there is a separate Shutdown/Destroy method destruction releases the resource (GLBuffer does this).
+2. Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method, there is a separate Release/Destroy method destruction releases the resource (GLBuffer does this).
-3. Construct with acquired resource (as in (1)) or construct as "invalid/empty", there is a [Re]Initialize method to [re]acquire a resource there is a Shutdown method destruction releases the resource.
+3. Construct with acquired resource (as in (1)) or construct as "invalid/empty", there is a [Re]Initialize method to [re]acquire a resource there is a Release method destruction releases the resource.

 Number (1) is the most pure in a type-theoretic sense, because it makes impossible construction of an invalid/empty resource.
-However not being able to shutdown/reinitialize a resource from an already-allocated object prevents certain use cases.
+However not being able to release/reinitialize a resource from an already-allocated object prevents certain use cases.

 Number (2) requires the most code to use, as construction does no initialization (resource acquisition).